-Skid-Steer Operator
+Skid-Steer Operations

 Students on this class will be taught how to drive and operate a skid-steer loader to clear and excavate ground surfaces.
 They will also learn how to perform preventative maintenance on the machinery.